 This week’s locally grown eats recipe is the perfect watermelon twist for a cool dinner soup or quick lunch packed with nutrients AND only gets better with time in the fridge.
 Indulge you senses with this easy, busy summer make ahead side with no slaving over the stove!

-These fresh Georgia Grown ingredients can be found at Dexter Produce and Market on Madison!
+These fresh Georgia Grown ingredients can be found at Market on Madison and other produce markets across Dublin!

 Directions: Watermelon Gazpacho